smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 |----|-------|----------|----|-------|----------|
 |  1 | Apple |       17 |  1 | Apple |       17 |

 Here is an example where you would use the greater than operator.
 Suppose you want to purchase two fruits, one fruit from `TableA` and one fruit from `TableB`, however, the quantity of the fruit in `TableA` needs to be larger than the quantity in `TableB`.
-A common example you will see on the internet is the scenario where you need to purchase two items (such as a car and a boat) and one item (the car) must be of greater value than the other.
+A typical example you will see on the internet is when you need to purchase two items (such as a car and a boat), and one item (the car) must be of greater value than the other.

 ```sql
 SELECT  *